-In June 2011 Open Book Toronto asked Don McLellan to take the Proust Questionnaire.
+In June 2011 Open Book Toronto asked the author to take the Proust Questionnaire.
 It was not invented by Marcel Proust, but it was a much-loved game of the French author and his contemporaries.
 It was believed the answers reveal the respondent’s true nature.
-McLellan retook the questionnaire in 2020.
-His updated answers are in italics.
+This is an updated version of that storied questionnaire.

 What is your dream of happiness?

 I don’t really believe in “happiness,” and I certainly don’t dream of it, but I do believe in “contentment,” which I think is the best we can expect in this life.
 All things considered, I think I am that.
-(I still don’t dream of happiness.
-Those who expect it will likely be disappointed)
+I believe those expecting happiness might be disappointed.

 What is your idea of misery?

 Likewise, I don’t have an “idea” of misery, although I’ve seen enough of it.
-Some of it was in the countries I have lived and worked in, or just visited, but some of it was in the eyes of people here in Canada, rich and poor alike.
-Except for brief spells, I don’t believe I’ve experienced true misery.
-(There is more money and toys and comforts in this world than ever before.
-There is also more misery)
+Some of it was in the countries where I’ve lived and worked in, or just visited, but some of it was in the eyes of people here in Canada, rich and poor alike.
+Except for brief spells, I don’t believe I’ve experienced true misery, at least not yet.
+Knock on wood.

 Where would you like to live?

 In Vancouver, my hometown.
 My office window looks up at the North Shore mountains.
-If I climb onto my roof, I can glimpse the sea.
+If I climb onto my roof, which my kids recommend I don’t do anymore, I can glimpse the sea.
 The city’s 37,000 cherry blossom trees begin blooming in March.
-I’ve had neighbours from Eritrea, Portugal, the Philippines, China, Malaysia, Iraq, Italy, and Columbia.
-Our immediate neighbours are First Nations, and my wife is Korean.
-(I’ve lived in places where there is little or no immigration.
+I’ve had neighbors from Eritrea, Portugal, the Philippines, China, Malaysia, Iraq, Italy, and Columbia.
+Our immediate neighbors are First Nations, and my wife is Korean.
+I’ve lived in places where there is little or no immigration.
 The result is a deadly sameness.
 Same language, same food, same point of view, same fear of the Other.
-Give me the multiculturalism of a Vancouver any day)
+Give me the vibrant multiculturalism of a Vancouver any day.

 What qualities do you admire most in a man?

-Compassion, wisdom, independence, courage, humour, and creativity.
-(Resilience, and the willingness to evolve)
+Compassion, wisdom, independence, courage, humour, creativity, and curiousity.
+Resilience, and the willingness to evolve.

 What qualities do you admire most in a woman?